KariMuhammad/medium-react/README.md

 # Some Bugs

-- Go back from "Save Draft", Editorjs doesn't show the content
+- Go back from "Save Draft", Editorjs doesn't show the content [solved]
-- When edit "draft blog" its content is not shown in the editorjs
+- When edit "draft blog" its content is not shown in the editorjs [solved]